San Diego State vs. UNLV NCAA Football Odds, Plays and Insights | November 19, 2021

 - UNLV has played 10 games, with six wins against the spread.

-- When UNLV records more than 17.1 points, it is 4-2 against the spread and 2-5 overall.
+- UNLV is 4-2 against the spread and 2-5 overall when the team puts up more than 17.1 points.

-- In games that UNLV totals over 305.7 yards, the team is 4-1 against the spread and 1-5 overall.
+- UNLV is 4-1 against the spread and 1-5 overall when the team churns out over 305.7 yards.

 - The Rebels have turned the ball over three more times (18 total) than the Aztecs have forced a turnover (15) this season.